strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 ![Screenshot: Public Role in Users & Permissions plugin](../assets/quick-start-guide/qsg-handson-step2-04-roles.png)

-> 🥳  You have just learned how to allow the API to access some items in your collection types.
 ### 4. Publish the content

 By default, any content you create is saved as a draft.